 Einstein's General Theory of Relativity, the accepted theory of gravity, predicts no difference between the gravitational behavior of antimatter and that of matter.
 While well established experimentally, General Relativity is fundamentally incompatible with quantum mechanics, and finding a quantum alternative has been a longstanding quest of physics.

 Since all available experimental evidence on which to base a quantum theory of gravity concerns matter-matter interactions, matter-antimatter measurements could play a key role in this quest.
 Indeed, the most general candidate theories include the possibility that the force between matter and antimatter will be different — perhaps even of opposite sign! — from that of matter on matter.

 So if antimatter falls up in the gravitational field of the Earth — or even if it falls down, but at a different rate from matter — it will be a really big deal!

 But so far no experiment has been sensitive enough to make this very difficult measurement.
 The first problem is to _make_ some neutral antimatter.
 This can only be done in tiny quantities — essentially, one atom at a time.
 The second is to build a sensitive enough device to detect the tiny effect of gravity on a single atom.
 Four teams of physicists at the CERN laboratory, in Geneva, Switzerland (where the Higgs boson was just discovered) are all competing to make the first measurement using antihydrogen.

 I'm leading a group of IIT physicists looking into a new and different approach: make a beam of unstable "muonium" atoms (perhaps at Fermilab, in Batavia, 40 miles west of IIT, or at the Paul Scherrer Institute in Switzerland), and put it through a precision interferometer to measure its trajectory with picometer precision.
 We don't know yet whether this is just hard, or impossible, but we're keen to work through the details and find out.

-For more, see our preprint and my IIT physics colloquium and poster presented at ICNFP2014.
+For more, see our new website, recent papers, and my IIT physics colloquium and poster presented at ICNFP2014.